Dodd, Lamar, b. 1909 d. 1996

-Biographical/Historical Note: Painter and educator (Athens, Ga.).
-Born in 1909, Dodd taught at the University of Georgia.
+Biographical/Historical Note: Lamar Dodd (1909-1996) was a painter and educator in Athens, Georgia Born in 1909, Dodd taught at the University of Georgia.
 In addition, he was chairman of of the committee that revitalized Gutzon Borglum's carving project at Stone Mountain, Georgia, in the early sixties.

 This microfilm records only a portion of the Lamar Dodd papers.
 The entire collection is available to researchers at the University of Georgia Libraries' Manuscript Department (call number MS 1296) and consists of over 36,000 manuscripts, letters, typescripts, photographs, audio tapes, and other documentation.

 - Microfilm reels 3760-3765 available in the Washington office only.

 - Publication, quotation, or reproduction requires written permission from: Direct inquiries to the Manuscripts Librarian, University of Georgia Libraries, Athens, Georgia 30602.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.